cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-bootstrapping.md

 {%note title=Note%}

-The correct Cloudify-Manager-Blueprints for the CFY 3.2 is downlodable from [Cloudify-Manager-Blueprints-3.2](https://github.com/cloudify-cosmo/cloudify-manager-blueprints/archive/3.2.zip)
+You can download the correct Cloudify-Manager-Blueprints for the CFY version you're using from [Cloudify-Manager-Blueprints](https://github.com/cloudify-cosmo/cloudify-manager-blueprints/releases)

 {%endnote%}